Echinacea Coneflowers

 Soil pH plays a big part in the availability of nutrient up take by plants.
 Most nutrients are available to plants with a soil pH range of 5.6-6.2.
 Some plants grow better in the lower range and other prefer the higher range.
 Petunia and calibrachoa are two types of annuals that prefer the lower range and will quickly show iron deficiency above 5.8 pH.
 Geraniums and marigolds prefer the higher range and show iron toxicity below 5.8 pH.

-Hardy Hibiscus: How to Grow and Care for These Magnificent Flowers
+How to Grow and Care for Hardy Hibiscus in Alabama

 Hardy Hibiscus, Rose Mallow, Swamp Mallow, Hibiscus moscheutos

-If you’re looking for a beautiful, long-blooming flower to add to your garden, look no further than the hardy hibiscus!
-These magnificent blooms come in a variety of colors, and can be grown in almost any climate.
+If you’re looking for a beautiful, long-blooming flower to add to your Alabama garden, look no further than the hardy hibiscus!
+These magnificent blooms come in a variety of colors, and can be grown in almost anywhere in Alabama.
 In this blog post, we will discuss how to grow and care for these flowers.
 We’ll also provide tips on choosing the right variety for your needs.
 So read on to learn more about these amazing plants!

 What are Hardy Hibiscus?